arduino/arduino-iot-js/README.md

 ## Run tests
 First of all you need a valid Hydra Arduino token, you can get it from [Create Cloud Dev](https://create-dev.arduino.cc/cloud/)

-After you can use this token to run tests
+Then you can use this token to run tests

 ```bash
 $ TOKEN=YOUR_HYDRA_TOKEN_HERE npm run test